Improving Signed Propagation for Graph Neural Networks in Multi-Class Environments: Technical Appendix

 All methods including baselines and ours are implemented upon \textit{PyTorch Geometric}\footnote{ https://pytorch-geometric.readthedocs.io/en/latest/modules/nn.html}.
 For a fair comparison, we equalize the hidden dimension of the entire methodologies as 64.
 ReLU with dropout is used for non-linearity and to prevent over-fitting.
 We employ the log-Softmax as a cross-entropy function.
 The learning ratio is set to $1e^{-3}$ and the Adam optimizer is taken with weight decay $5e^{-4}$.
-For training, 20 nodes per class are randomly chosen and the remaining nodes are equally divided into two parts for validation and testing. $\\$
+For training, 20 nodes per class are randomly chosen and the remaining nodes are divided into two parts for validation and testing, where we followed the settings in \cite{kipf2016semi}. $\\$